 - Assist in the nutrient absorption of A, D, E, and K and the proper use of proteins.

 - Are natural beauty boosters and maintain healthy skin, hair. and nails.

-The terms grass-fed, free-range, and pasture raised are often used interchangeably.
-If you consume animal products you will want to ensure that they are grass-fed, which helps to promote heart health by increasing HDL levels and carrying away the plaque from the arteries.
-Grain-fed products increase LDL levels, which can carry plaque into our arteries.
+The terms grass-fed, free-range, and pasture-raised are often used interchangeably.
+If you consume animal products you will want to ensure that they are grass-fed.
+Grass-fed products promote heart health by increasing HDL levels and carrying away the plaque from the arteries.
+Grain-fed products decrease heart health by increasing LDL levels, which can carry plaque into our arteries.

 The Four Main Types Of Dietary Fat

 1.)
 Saturated fat – The preferred fuel of the heart